 The Government accepted this recommendation and permitted Postal Life Insurance to extend its coverage to the rural areas to transact life insurance business with effect from 24.3.1995, mainly because of the vast network of Post Offices in the rural areas and low cost of operations.
 The prime objective of the scheme is to provide insurance cover to the rural public in general and to benefit weaker sections and women workers of rural areas in particular and also to spread insurance awareness among the rural population.

 The Department of Posts has started this task entrusted by the Central Government with great dedication and sincerity and within a short span of time, made a very positive impact on the rural populace.
 Rural Postal Life Insurance, in fact, is meant for anyone who has a rural address.
 It is a boon for migrant labour and artisans, and the unorganized sector, who move on to urban areas for employment, but continue to have a rural base.
 Labour migrating overseas are also eligible for a policy.
-RPLI has now a total of 99,25,103 policies with Sum Assured of Rs.
-595,72,59,00,275 as on 31.03.2010
+RPLI has now more than 23.51 millions policies as on 31.03.2015